deepik27/simple-toolchain-20210602121701501/README.md

   $ cf push --no-start
   ```

-You now have your very own instance of the IoT for Automotive Starter app on Bluemix.
+You now have your very own instance of the IBM IoT for Automotive - Fleet Management Starter Application on Bluemix.

 ## Before using the app
-Before using the IoT for Automotive Starter app, you need to set up services and install a mobile app.
+Before using the IBM IoT for Automotive - Fleet Management Starter Application, you need to set up services.

 ### Activate IBM IoT for Automotive service
 Follow the steps below to make the IBM IoT for Automotive service ready for use.